ignite/cli/docs/migration/index.md

 starport scaffold chain github.com/cosmonaut/mars
 ```

-If you used a different module path, replace `cosmonaut` and `mars` with correct values accordingly.
+If you used a different module path, replace `cosmonaut` and `mars` with the correct values for your blockchain.

 ## Blockchain